scripting/concord/README.md

 ### Outliners everywhere!

 I've long felt that every operating system and web browser should have a great outliner baked-in.
 If you were going to try to do that today, you'd release it under the GPL written in JavaScript.
-That's exactlly what Concord is. <i>Dave Winer, 9/16/13.</i>
+That's exactlly what Concord is. <i><a href="http://scripting.com/2013/09/16/concordOurGplOutliner">Dave Winer</a>, 9/16/13.</i>

 ### Concord is an outliner